WulfHouse/Quarry/technical-ssot.md

 - Developers mark functions with `@kernel` to indicate GPU eligibility.

-- Compiler errors identify exactly where and why a kernel violates hardware constraints.
+- Compiler errors identify exactly where and why a kernel violates hardware constraints, including panics.

 **Semantics:**